maauditore/swot-coastal-eddy-study/README.md

 ## Description

-This repository was used to produce the results of my paper on the alongshore propagation of a coastal eddy in the Algerian Basin thanks to SWOT data.
+This repository contains the codes used to produce the results of the article "Detailed description of the alongshore propagation of a coastal eddy with SWOT high-resolution altimetry".

+briefly explain the purpose of each script

 ## Input data